verlok/blog-11ty/content/blog/responsive-images-a-html-51-standard/index.md

   width="300" height="380">
 ```

 In this example, we want to display an image of 300 x 380 *CSS* pixels.
 The standard density image is `shirt_300w.jpg` and it's described by the `1x` descriptor.
-The double density image is `shirt_300w.jpg`, and it needs to be 600 x 760 pixels.
+The double-density image is `shirt_300w.jpg`, and it needs to be 600 x 760 pixels.

 **Note:** browsers that understand the new `srcset` attribute will ignore the `src` one, which is still required.

-This is already a good result to deliver the best image quality to our users, but what if in our responsive layout the image size varies depending on the available space?
+This is already a good result to deliver the best image quality to our users, but what if in our responsive layout, the image size varies depending on the available space?

 ## Different image sizes